ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Moreover, since tokens are not intrinsically bound to Clients, it is possible for malicious Clients to collude and share tokens in a so-called "hoarding attack."
-As an example of this attack, many distributed Clients obtain cacheable tokens and them share them with a single Client to redeem in a way that would violate an Origin's attempt to limit tokens to any one particular Client.
+As an example of this attack, many distributed Clients could obtain cacheable tokens and them share them with a single Client to redeem in a way that would violate an Origin's attempt to limit tokens to any one particular Client.
 Depending on the deployment model, it may be possible to detect these